King Crimson: 2022: In the Court of the Crimson King documentary; end of band activity

-Following the 2021 tour dates, King Crimson ceased activity, although without expressly announcing a breakup.
-Reasons cited were practical ones involving the old age of several of the members plus the rising cost of services during the pandemic, with no band intentions for any more tours.
+Following the band's 2021 tour dates, King Crimson ceased activity without expressly announcing a breakup.
+Fripp cited practical reasons for concluding the band's touring career, such as the old age of several of the members and the rising cost of services during the COVID-19 pandemic.

 On 9 February 2022, founding King Crimson member Ian McDonald died of cancer.

 In March 2022, the documentary film In the Court of the Crimson King was premiered at the 2022 SXSW Film Festival.
 Directed by Toby Amies and filmed between 2019 and 2021, it covered live and backstage activity by the then-current band but also featured a historical overview plus contributions from Crimson alumni Ian McDonald, Michael Giles, Bill Bruford, Adrian Belew and Trey Gunn (as well as prolonged interview footage with the late Bill Rieflin).
 Amies described the film's development as follows: "What began as a traditional documentary about the legendary band King Crimson as it turned fifty, mutated into an exploration of time, death, family, and the transcendent power of music to change lives; but with jokes."

 As of 2022, no King Crimson activity was planned for the future, excepting ongoing archive/curatorial matters.
-Levin said in a late 2022 interview that, "the sense I got from Robert [Fripp] was that it's over.
+Levin said in a late 2022 interview that "the sense I got from Robert [Fripp] was that it's over.
 Maybe King Crimson will speak to him in the future in some way, and will revive its head with who-knows-what line up?"

-At a post-screening Q&A session for In the Court of the Crimson King, Fripp referred to the seven-member 2021 lineup of King Crimson as "the final incarnation" of the band.
-Asked if there could ever be a lineup that did not include him, he answered negatively, stating "I see the whole.
+At a post-screening Q&A session for In the Court of the Crimson King, Fripp referred to the seven-member 2021 line-up of King Crimson as "the final incarnation" of the band.
+Asked if there could ever be a line-up that did not include him, he answered negatively, stating "I see the whole.
 I see the music.
 I see the musicians.
 I see the audience and I see the music industry [...] and you have to engage with all of that to have the overview.
 So that's the quick answer".